yasserzs3/Data_Science_Project/README.md

 # Data Science Project :)

-Our aim in this project was to undergo the lifecycle of data science on two datasets that were provided to us NoteBook created by <br />
+Our aim in this project was to undergo the lifecycle of data science on a combination of two datasets that were provided to us
+NoteBook created by <br />
-:star2: Yaser Shoshaa <br />
+🌟 Yaser Shoshaa <br />
-:star2: Firas <br />
+🌟 Firas <br />
-:star2: Briksam <br />
+🌟 Briksam <br />

 ## Table of Contents